jwharm/java-gi/docs/register.md

     ```

 However, the GObject type system itself will not recognize it as its own class.
-Therefore, you need to register your class as a new GType.
-To do this, Java-GI offers an easy-to-use wrapper function: `Types.register(classname)`.
+To do that, you need to register your class as a new GType.
+Java-GI offers an easy-to-use function to achieve this: `Types.register(classname)`.
 This will use reflection to determine the name, parent class, implemented interfaces and overridden methods, and will register it as a new GType.

-It is recommended to register the new gtype in a static field `gtype` like this:
+It is recommended to register the new gtype in a static block like this:

 === "Java"

     ```java
-        private static final Type gtype = Types.register(MyObject.class);

-        public static Type getType() {
+        {
-            return gtype;
+            Types.register(MyObject.class);
         }
     ```